2017 REGISTERED DIRECT OFFERING

-During the three months ended December 31, 2019 and 2018, no Series F Warrants have been exercised.
-As of December 31, 2019, up to 5,591,664 shares may be acquired upon the exercise of the Series F Warrants.
+During the fiscal years ended September 30, 2020 and 2019, no Series F Warrants had been exercised.
+As of September 30, 2020, up to 5,591,664 shares may be acquired upon the exercise of the Series F Warrants.

 At February 24, 2017, the Closing Date of the 2017 Financing, the Company issued 10,166,664 shares of Common Stock.

 The Company accounted for the Series F Warrants relating to the aforementioned 2017 Financing in accordance with ASC 815‑10, Derivatives and Hedging .
 Since the Company may be required to purchase its Series F Warrants for an amount of cash equal to $0.18 for each share of Common Stock the underlying Series F Warrants are not classified within stockholders’ equity (deficit), they are recorded as liabilities at fair value.
 They are marked to market each reporting period through the consolidated statement of operations.